 DON’T: Use CCTV when it is disproportionate or unnecessary

-Before embarking on the setup and installation of your CCTV system to monitor your employees, it is essential to consider the necessity and proportionality of this data processing.
-This can be achieved through completing a A formal documented assessment which allows decision-makers to identify, manage and mitigate any data protection risks associated with a project....
+Before embarking on the setup and installation of your CCTV system to monitor your employees, it is essential to consider the The purpose of the personal data processing activity must not be able to be achieved by a less intrusive method. and A balance must be struck between the means used and the intended aim to ensure that a processing activity is proportionate. of this data processing.
+This can be achieved through completing a A formal documented assessment which allows decision-makers to identify, manage and mitigate any data protection risks associated with a project.
 (DPIA).
 A DPIA should be completed for any processing activity that is likely to result in a high risk to the rights and freedoms of individuals, and in its guidance on DPIAs, the ICO lists tracking at the workplace as a processing operation that would fall into this category.

 If your purpose can be achieved in a less privacy intrusive manner, it will be hard to justify the processing.
 This is clearly exemplified by covert CCTV monitoring which is very difficult to justify because, in most cases, the less intrusive method of using CCTV that employees are informed about will achieve the same, or even better, results.
 After all, if employees know that they are being filmed on CCTV, this is likely to deter poor performance or bad behaviour in the first place; when compared to catching employees red-handed in the act, the former seems preferable.

 If, based upon your completed DPIA, you have determined that you will go ahead with using CCTV to monitor your employees, you need to ensure that you have a CCTV policy in place to govern its use.
 Your policy should cover: